BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Dashboard.md

 Airdrop are executed in real time 24/7 and the reward is kept in pending balance until you ask for withdraw.
 BLOC airdrops are available for a limited time only.

+## **Affiliating System**<a name="affiliates"></a>

+The automated affiliate program from BLOC is very easy to use.
+Webmasters just have to place the BLOC.MONEY's banner ads or buttons on their own Web site.
+Webmasters will receive a referral fee or commission for each registered account coming from the affiliated link.
+(The account needs to be verified and complete 2 airdrop missions to receive the reward).

+You can also invite your friend or business partner by filling their email address and click the Send invite button, a custom message will be sent including your custom affiliate link.

+Or simply share your affiliate link on your preferred social network to invite your friends.

+**Listing details of your Affiliates**
+All your affiliates rewards indicated in the table below

+- Pending : Your affiliate invitation was sent but the user did not registered
+- Confirmed : The user registered using your invitation
+- Completed : The user has done the minimum airdrop mission.
+The reward got added into your pending balance.

+**Tools to promote the BLOC**
+Banners and ads to help you promote the BLOC to add on your blog or website, Copy the html code and paste it into your page.